shravan097/Algorithm-in-C/README.md

 Popular Algorithms written in C++.
 Here is a quick summary of what you can see here:
 - **Common Data Structures**
   * Heap Data Structure.
-Sometimes C++ STD Data Structure may not perform according to your program need so use this  explicitly to modify accroding to your program needs.
+Sometimes C++ STL Data Structure may not perform according to your program need so use this  explicitly to modify accroding to your program needs.
 - **Sorting Algorithms**
 - **Randomized Algorithms**
   * Quick Select Sort